j-faria/kima/README.md

 <img src="logo/logo.jpg" width="200"
      alt="Logo created by Solène Ulmer-Moll">

-Clone with `git clone --recursive https://github.com/j-faria/kima.git` to get the submodules.
+Clone with `--recursive` to get the submodules.
 Running `make` will hopefully work.
 Need a fairly recent version of g++ (one that accepts `-std=c++11`)

 See [the wiki](https://github.com/j-faria/kima/wiki) for more information and documentation.